alexandregama/blog/content/java/cdi-series/cdi-in-java-series-part-1-creating-a-factory-using-produces-annotation.md

 - Create a **Logger** class to keep this log on its own class.
 The famous cohesion.
 - Customize this **Logger** to receive a **Configuration,** which indicates which **Log Mode** should be used

-Pretty simple, isn't?
+Pretty simple, isn't it?
 Let's jump crazily into code!

-### #1: Creating the Main Class in CDI 2.0
+### #1: Creating the Main class in CDI 2.0

 Before creating the main class to execute our CDI code, let's create the important Checkout class: